MicrosoftDocs/appcenter-docs/docs/transition/api.md

 # API migration

-With the shutdown of HockeyApp most APIs will go away and only a subset remains functional.
-On App Center, only apps that [have been moved over from HockeyApp](~/transition/moving/index.md) are still able to access those API's.
+With the shutdown of HockeyApp, most APIs will go away and only a subset remains functional.
+On App Center, only apps that [have been moved over from HockeyApp](~/transition/moving/index.md) are still able to access the below mentioned APIs.
 We recommend to upgrade to the App Center API as soon as you've made yourself familiar with them.
-The following APIs retain functional after you've moved an app to App Center.
+The following APIs remain functional after you've moved an app to App Center.

 ## Upload API